On local weak limit and subgraph counts for sparse random graphs: Applications

 The probability that $H_n$ contains $H'$ as a subgraph is at most

 Here the product counts the number of ways to choose particular half-edges forming $H'$.
-Let $(v_1^*, \dots, v_s^*)$ and $(u_1^*, \dots, u_t^*)$ be independent uniformly random tuples of distinct vertices from $V_1(H_n)$ and $V_2(H_n)$ respectively.
-Using symmetry, (\ref{eq.tdf}), (\ref{eq.omegan}) and the union bound
+Let $(u_1^*, \dots, u_s^*)$ and $(w_1^*, \dots, w_t^*)$ be independent uniformly random tuples of distinct vertices from $V_1(H_n)$ and $V_2(H_n)$ respectively.
+Using symmetry, (\ref{eq.omegan}) and the assumption of the lemma